 For More Information

 Same-sex parents, regardless if they’re married, face a variety of legal challenges when it comes to parenting.
 Something as simple as picking your child up from school could require written permission from the birth parent.
 An array of other legal issues can present themselves when attempting to do common tasks.
 For instance, adding a child to a health insurance policy, visiting them in a hospital, or visiting them at school can pose problems.
 If you or someone you know is struggling with parental rights such as these, it’s important to contact a legal professional.
-A specialized LGBTQ family law attorney can assist you.
+A specialized LGBTQ custody attorney can assist you.
 They can explain the legal details around these current laws, and help shed light on what they’d like to see for your future.
 Contact a family law attorney today to learn more about your options.